dumbo25/flaskMenu/README.md

 icon based home page using flask and raspberry pi

 # Description:
-  * Provide a unique homepage with easy navigation using icons
+  * Provide a homepage with common links to commmon websites and using icons
-  * A side menu allows sub-pages off the homepage
+  * A side menu allows additional pages off the homepage
-  * Pages are configured using a json file, which is easy to edit with a text editor
+  * Pages are configured using a json file, which contains URL and icon
+  * the json file is edited with a text editor
   * I wanted to use flask and python to create a website, which could be easily modified to use on other projects

+# Instructable

 # Caveats:
   * This was a learning experience.
 I am sure much of it could be done better by anyone with more experience, skill or knowledge.
   * I moved files around a lot.
 So, I use full paths, rather than relative paths.
   * While I installed flask and set up a virtual machine, I still don't understand why I would use a virtual machine on a raspberry pi.
 And after a while, I stopped using the virtual machine

 # Run program
 Start the program by running either: